StarKRE22/Atomic/Docs/Elements/Actions/IActions.md

 Define a family of fundamental contracts for executing parameterized actions.
 They provide a lightweight abstraction for invoking logic, often used in game mechanics and command patterns.

-There are several implementations of actions, depending on the number of arguments the actions take:
+There are several interfaces of actions, depending on the number of arguments the actions take:

 - [IAction](IAction.md) — Non-generic version; works without parameters.
 - [IAction&lt;T&gt;](IAction%601.md) — Action that takes one argument.